DietkeSt/ux-ventures/README.md

 #### Steps

 1. Navigate to the GitHub repository for UX Ventures.
-2. Click on the Settings tab.
+2. Click on the "Settings" tab and navigate to "Pages."
-3. Select the Master Branch from the source section drop-down menu.
+3. Select "Deploy from branch" for "Source."
-4. Click Save.
+4. Choose the "main" branch and save the changes.
+5. It takes a few minutes until the deployed website is created and visible.

 - Deployed website can be found here: https://dietkest.github.io/ux-ventures/